Editorial transparency

-We use AI tools in our editorial workflow.
-This page explains exactly how, what the editorial oversight looks like, and the boundaries that don't move regardless of how good the tooling gets.
+We use AI in research, drafting and lint checks - and we're open about it.
+This page covers exactly where, what editorial oversight looks like, and the lines that don't move regardless of how good the tooling gets.

 Where we use AI

-Specifically, we use large language models (currently from Anthropic and OpenAI) to:
+Specifically, large language models (currently from Anthropic and OpenAI) - used as production tools by a human editor.

 Research synthesis